chaport-com/ios-sdk/README.md

 Returns a **Boolean** indicating whether the chat is currently either `present`ed or `embed`ded.

-### Custom Bots
+### Custom bots

 The Chaport SDK allows you to trigger custom bots manually using their unique identifier.
 However, custom bots are subject to specific conditions that determine whether they can be started.
 These constraints help avoid unexpected behavior and ensure bots don’t interrupt active conversations or repeat unnecessarily.

 A custom bot can only be started if both of the following conditions are met:

 1. No chat is currently active
      The user must not already be engaged in an active chat — whether that's a session with an operator or another bot.

 2. Bot has not already been completed (if "Once per user" enabled) If the targeted bot has the “Once per user” flag enabled, it can only be finished once per user.
 Repeated attempts will be ignored unless the bot was never completed.

 #### canStartBot